Kevin Huerter Player Props: Kings vs. Trail Blazers

 Kevin Huerter Insights vs. the Trail Blazers

-- This season, Kevin Huerter has made 5.6 field goals per game, which adds up to 11.9% of his team's total makes.
+- This season, Kevin Huerter has made 5.6 shots per game, which adds up to 11.9% of his team's total makes.

-- He's connected on 2.8 threes per game, or 18.6% of his team's makes from beyond the arc this season.
+- Huerter is averaging 6.8 three-point field goal attempts per game this season, which is 16.8% of his team's attempts from beyond the arc.

-- The Kings rank 15th in possessions per game with 103.2.
-His opponents, the Trail Blazers, have one of the slowest tempos with 100.8 possessions per contest.
+- Huerter's Kings average 103.2 possessions per game, which ranks 13th among NBA teams, while the Trail Blazers are one of the league's slowest with 100.9 possessions per contest.

-- Giving up 116.3 points per contest, the Trail Blazers are the 19th-ranked team in the league defensively.
+- The Trail Blazers are the 19th-best defensive squad in the NBA, conceding 116.4 points per game.

-- The Trail Blazers are the 11th-ranked squad in the league, allowing 42.5 rebounds per game.
+- On the boards, the Trail Blazers are 13th in the NBA, giving up 42.8 rebounds per game.

-- The Trail Blazers allow 26.4 assists per game, 27th-ranked in the NBA.
+- Looking at assists, the Trail Blazers are 29th in the NBA, allowing 26.5 per contest.

-- Looking at 3-pointers, the Trail Blazers are 12th in the league, giving up 12.2 makes per game.
+- Looking at 3-pointers, the Trail Blazers are ranked 14th in the league, allowing 12.3 makes per game.

 Kevin Huerter vs. the Trail Blazers